maguialiaga/maguialiaga/README.md

  **✨Some of my goals this year are:✨**

-- Continue learning and training my frontend dev skills
+- Continue to learn and train my frontend dev skills

 - Work on my portfolio